adlai-nelson/HemlockWolleyAdelgidConditions/README.md

 These datasets all come from WoldClim, and are long term averages over 30 years.

 <img src="figures/environ_vars.png" alt="map of environmental and terrain vairables" width="900"/>

 <img src="figures/roads.png" alt="map of roads in study area" width="300"/>

-NY and PA roads were not representative of all roads, especially ones on smaller scales, however, I chose to use this dataset rather than state GIS management GIS datasets.
-Distance from roads is included as a proxy for ease of access, as sites closer to major roads likely have more exposure to people, who may spread HWA.

 ### Preprocessing